Conrad-S/cas-ai-manager/README.md

 This application simplifies connectivity and interaction with Azure OpenAI, eliminating the need to add complex code to applications and gateways.

 The application:
- - Handles connectivity to Azure OpenAI endpoints.
+ - Handles connectivity and calls to Azure OpenAI endpoints.
 The caller only needs to pass in the model name, model version, and desired region.
- - Handles calls to Azure OpenAI endpoints.
+ - Handles and simplifies calls to Semantic Kernel
- - Enables the use of Semantic Kernel
- - Enables the use of Assistant API
+ - Handles and simplifies  calls to Assistant API

 For example, once implemented, the only code needed to call an Azure OpenAI endpoint is as follows (example in C#):